ropensci/fireexposuR/README.md

 scales.
 This means that the input data requirements are dependent on the intended purpose.
 The user is responsible for preparing the input data before using this package.
-Input data can be prepared in any geographic information system (GIS) program, or done directly in R. Refer to the vignette `vignette("prep-input-data")` for guidance and examples.
+Input data can be prepared in any geographic information system (GIS) program, or done directly in R. Refer to `vignette("prep-input-data")` for guidance and examples.

 3. Decide custom parameters